m4rku5-5/krispr/README.md

 estimated efficiency: 0.7387
 ```

+Please note that the input MUST be in the form: target + PAM + 1bp

 ### Multiple targets

 Example call for the analysis of a FASTA file and the search for all potential targets, coverage is 10, mismatches are 0: